awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-github-gitclone.md

 ## Step 3: Update the CodeBuild service role policy to use connections<a name="tutorials-github-gitclone-rolepolicy"></a>

 The initial pipeline run will fail because the CodeBuild service role must be updated with permissions to use connections\.
 Add the `codestar-connections:UseConnection` IAM permission to your service role policy\.
-For instructions to update the policy in the IAM console, see [Add GitClone permissions for connections](troubleshooting.md#codebuild-role-connections)\.
+For instructions to update the policy in the IAM console, see [Add CodeBuild GitClone permissions for connections to Bitbucket, GitHub, or GitHub Enterprise Server](troubleshooting.md#codebuild-role-connections)\.

 ## Step 4: View repository commands in build output<a name="tutorials-github-gitclone-view"></a>